 Impact and achievements

-The project has proved to be a cost-effective model for providing access to technology and improving education in rural schools.
+The project proved to be a cost-effective model for providing access to technology and improving education in rural schools.
+It helped thousands of children to pass crucial exams.

-- In 2018, 85% of the children who attended the public libraries' hands-on computer classes in the four regions passed ICT in the Basic Education Certificate Exam (B.E.C.E).
-The average pass rate in 2018 marks a high-point for the project: in 2015, when the expanded project started, the average pass rate was just 45%; in 2016 it was 65%, in 2017 it grew to 81%, and in 2018 it was 85%.
+- In 2019, 92% of the children who attended the public libraries' hands-on computer classes in three regions (Ashanti, Upper East and Western) passed ICT in the Basic Education Certificate Exam (B.E.C.E.).
+The 2019 average continued a remarkable upward trend: in 2014/15, when the expanded project started, the average pass rate was just 45%; in 2016 it was 65%, in 2017 it grew to 81%, and in 2018 it was 85%.
+Passing the B.E.C.E. is crucial, because it is the gateway to secondary school.
+Children of poor families who fail the B.E.C.E. are often taken out of school, and cannot compete in the job market.

-- The four regional libraries reach an average of 3,000 - 3,500 children in over 20 schools in poor and rural areas every year.
+- The four regional libraries reached an average of 3,000 - 3,500 children in over 20 schools in poor and rural areas every year.

-- The project has improved ICT teaching in rural schools, building teachers’ skills and enhancing classroom practice.
+- The project improved ICT teaching in rural schools, building teachers’ skills and enhancing classroom practice.

 - The project won the respect of parents and recognition for the libraries.